katcipis/courses/introduction-networks/notes.md

 Seems like a good principle to be applied to any distributed system, when using message brokers it is good to have this in mind.

+A real life example of this is the wireless protocol that does retransmission at the layer level since there is so much loss on wireless.
+This enables recovery from losses with low latency (at layer 2), but for protocols where retransmission of stale data is harmful this is a bad choice and there is no way around it on wireless since it is enforced at the link layer.